-Include the total volume of ground and/or surface water purchased from withdrawal points not owned or operated by you and that are used to supply or supplement your distribution system.
+Include the total volume of ground and/or surface water purchased from withdrawal points not owned or operated by the applicant that are used to supply or supplement the distribution system.
 This volume should be obtained from metered interconnections with other utilities or suppliers prior to the water entering the treatment system.